uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 Some of those users would have posted photos, liked posts, played games, sent messages, shared life events, etc.
 All of this is generating data, which is recorded as it happens, and needs to be processed just as quickly as it is created in order for Facebook to see trends.
 Imagine all of a sudden there was no activity coming from Australasia.
 That is likely to indicate an issue with their system in this part of the world, and Facebook needs to know about that immediately in order to diagnose and fix the problem.

-One of the most extreme examples of data velocity is YouTube uploads.
-As of October 2019, over [8 hours](https://everysecond.io/youtube) of video content is uploaded to YouTube every second!
-That means if you wanted to watch every video that was uploaded today it would take you almost 2000 years!
-And YouTube needs to process this data as fast as it is uploaded to keep its services running.

 ## Variety